marknorrapscm/serverless-media-portal/README.md

 Open the `serverless.yml` file and, on line #13, set the region you want to deploy to.
 I have it set to `eu-west-1`.

-Then, with a terminal inside the `/backend` folder, simply run:
+Open a terminal inside the `/backend` folder.
+Before we do anything, run:

+> `npm run install`

+...then, to deploy, simply run:

 > `npm run deploy`